shiyis/nlpwme/modules/1a-nn.md

     - knowledge extraction, paraphrase and implication relations;
 ```

-Text and document classification involves normalizing functions based on frequency and punctuation of words, including discrete features like 0,1-valued functions.
+Text and document classification involves **normalizing functions based on frequency and punctuation of words (i.e. the measure of _tfidf_)**, including discrete features like 0,1-valued functions.
 Documents are represented as numeric vectors, with separate classes forming independent clusters.
 Classical pattern recognition techniques are used to assign new documents to appropriate classes.
 A simple Bayesian approach assumes each class generates independent feature values, with the highest-performing class selected.
 A common generative model of real-valued features allows feature interactions, treating known members as multivariate normal random variables.

 Each method has advantages and disadvantages, depending on parameter selection and probabilistic model development.
-Traditional discriminative approaches partition clusters, such as perceptrons linearly determine class membership and can learn incrementally with more training data.
+Traditional discriminative approaches partition clusters, such as **perceptrons** linearly determine class membership and can learn incrementally with more training data.

-The k-Nearest Neighbor (kNN) method is a persistent discriminative method that assigns a vector space of unknowns to the text or document of the class most prevalent among its k nearest neighbors.
+**The k-Nearest Neighbor (kNN) method** - is a persistent discriminative method that assigns a vector space of unknowns to the text or document of the class most prevalent among its k nearest neighbors.
 It is nonparametric and does not rely on parameter estimation.
 Decision trees, another non-parametric discriminative method, use information theoretic techniques to select classes and branches, providing insight into important features.
 However, decision trees tend to converge to a non-global optimum, which can be mitigated by decision forests.

-Two approaches in statistical Natural Language Processing (NLP) since the 1990s are MaxEnt, also known as polynomial logistic regression, and continuous features.
+Two approaches in statistical Natural Language Processing (NLP) since the 1990s are **MaxEnt**, also known as polynomial logistic regression, and continuous features.
 MaxEnt uses binary values given a linguistic input and a function of possible classes.
 Continuous features, supervised or unsupervised discretization methods, and training data are used to determine the frequency of features.
 This discriminative method uses a log-linear model, which is now common in many NLP tasks.
 MaxEnt typically provides better classification performance and can be useful in further computations.

-The support vector machine (SVM) approach is a crucial method in statistical natural language processing (NLP).
+**The support vector machine (SVM) approach** - is a crucial method in statistical natural language processing (NLP).
 It allows for the distinction of arbitrary class configurations by projecting original class vectors into a higher-dimensional space where the classes are linearly divisible.
 This method is mediated by a kernel function, which measures similarity between pairs of vectors.
 However, it does not expand the classification criteria, and classification criteria are obtained from a training corpus.
 MaxEnt classifiers are faster to train and often provide satisfactory accuracy.

+**Sequence markers**  - play a crucial role in text classification, as they influence the classification of neighboring words.
+For instance, the presence of "don't" in a sentence might favor classifying "fish" as a verb, which in turn would favor "like" as a preposition.
+This cascading influence motivates generative sequence models like HMMs.
+For POS tagging, a large training corpus can estimate the probability of the next POS word, "emitting," and "emission" for most words in the text.
+Correlation algorithms, forward and backward, can be used to derive possible tags for each word at position _i_, which may be more useful for high-level processing.

-Classification of selected words or phrases involves a block of words or phrases in the context, rather than the entire block of text.
+**Annotation Limitations** - classification of selected words or phrases involves a block of words or phrases in the context, rather than the entire block of text.
 Features are chosen based on the target word or phrase's characteristics and its relation to its context.
 The same supervised learning and classification methods can be applied.
 However, large training corpora may be difficult to build, especially in statistical word disambiguation tasks, where thousands of words can be used in a single corpus.
 As a result, annotations are usually limited to a few polysemous words.

-Sequence markers play a crucial role in text classification, as they influence the classification of neighboring words.
-For instance, the presence of "don't" in a sentence might favor classifying "fish" as a verb, which in turn would favor "like" as a preposition.
-This cascading influence motivates generative sequence models like HMMs.
-For POS tagging, a large training corpus can estimate the probability of the next POS word, "emitting," and "emission" for most words in the text.
-Correlation algorithms, forward and backward, can be used to derive possible tags for each word at position _i_, which may be more useful for high-level processing.

 ### Extending to Large Language Models and Deep Neural Networks in the 20th Century